USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

    - 5.6.
-If RejectionInfo.transporterOnSite == false the following applies
+If `RejectionInfo.transporterOnSite == false` the following applies

-     - 5.6.1.
-If RejectionInfo.rejectionType is not provided then the service generates the following error:
+     - If `RejectionInfo.rejectionType` is not provided then the service generates the following error:

        ```json
        {